marioatcloudvane/sm-dps/README.md

 |  **ThwompRateLimit** | Prevents uncontrolled redeploys by dropping heavy governance blocks on bad ideas. |
 |  **Yoshi Integrations** | Out-of-the-box support for dashboards, catalogs, and dinosaur-friendly ETL. |
 |  **Great Expectations Compatible** | Because even Mario checks his expectations before a boss fight. |

+## Technical Details (because we need to sound serious)

+* Format: YAML 1.2 (we think)
+* Versioning: Semantic Versioning + World Number (e.g. v1.1.0-World-3)
+* Schema: Validated by Great Expectations & Mario’s gut feeling
+* Runtime Target: Databricks, Snowflake, or any silo with a stable bridge
+* Testing: pytest --powerup=FireFlower
+* CI/CD: green-shell-lint → red-shell-test → deploy via Warp Zone

+## Contributing

+ * Fork the repo.
+ * Add your changes.
+ * Pray to Yoshi for CI to pass.
+ * Open a PR with a meme as justification.

+We follow zero guidelines and occasionally merge at random to simulate real-world enterprise data governance.

+## The Details

+ - The full spec yaml:
+ - The JSON schema for validation: